pac4j/vertx-pac4j-demo/README.md

 Please note that branch 1.0.0 of this code is the version for use with vertx-pac4j v1 and vert.x v 2.
+This is also work in progress and several authenticators and endpoints are stil to be added

 Master is for use with vertx-pac4j 2 and vert.x 3 onwards.